 Unplug during the holidays

 Keep the rest of your work team in the loop regarding your schedule, and set them up to succeed while you’re gone.
-Have files, documents and client information they may need easily accessible.
+Have files, documents, and client information they may need easily accessible.

-• Set a Timer
+• Set boundaries

 • Try to be fully engaged in holidays

 It’s so easy to get sucked into the distractions of social media, emails, and other work obligations, but people often don’t realize they’re picking up the stress of others through it.
 Be happy in the present moment.

 What are some of the benefits when you unplug this holiday season?

 BENEFITS OF UNPLUGGING

 • Increases productivity

 Productivity is key in keeping consistent with projects and tasks, but productivity can diminish the longer you work without breaks.
 One of the biggest things that kill productivity is multitasking.
 And if you are trying to work in-between family conversations, sending emails before dinner, or simply doing one too many things, it kills the productivity you are hoping to achieve.